 Looking for some breakfast inspiration?
-Here you’ll find 12 healthy kid’s breakfast ideas that are fun, quick, balanced and nutritious!
-Mix and match these breakfast ideas for lots of variety for those busy mornings!
+Here you’ll find 20+ healthy breakfast ideas for kids that are fun, quick, balanced and nutritious!
+Mix and match these easy breakfast ideas for lots of variety for those busy mornings!

 With all the chaos in the morning, sometimes it can be hard to come up with easy and healthy breakfast ideas for the kids.
 Am I right?
-That’s why we’re featuring twelve healthy kid’s breakfast ideas to get those creative juices flowing!
+That’s why we’re featuring 20+ healthy breakfast ideas for kids to get those creative juices flowing!

 Aren’t those the best types of breakfasts?

 - Easy: All of the breakfast ideas provided are quick and easy to assemble.
-The bonus is that many of the options can be made in advance so you just have to defrost or reheat, then quickly assemble and you’re good to go!
+The bonus is that many of the options can be made in advance so you just have to defrost or reheat, then quickly assemble and you’re good to go.
+Perfect for the school year or any busy weekday morning!

 - Fun: Presentation is everything especially when it comes to kids.
 The truth is, if food looks good and sounds fun and delicious, kids will be more likely to try it.
 The great thing about these options is that they’re fun and creative, yet easy enough to customize according to your family’s preferences.